 Its funny, because from the outside looking in, everyone thought I was always happy and had a dream life – married the love of my life, had a cute little dog, moved to an exciting new country and had a lovely home.
 And while all this was true and I am so, so grateful for it all, nobody saw just how much I struggled.

 To start with, I had always lived at home with my mum and had never run a home by myself.
 I had to learn how to do all of these chores, toilet train a puppy, keep my husband happy and get used to living with this whole other person and his ways of life, survive the freezing cold and deal with being pretty bored by myself all day because James was at work and I had nobody to talk to.

 Going from one of the busiest, craziest cities in the world to that environment, as beautiful as it was, was a HUGE culture shock for me.
-I was lucky to have lots of support from James who did the best he could, and his amazing mum and grandparents who I adore, and my friends, Nicola and Amy.
+I was lucky to have lots of support from my husband who did the best he could, and his amazing mum and grandparents who I adore, and the couple of friends I had managed to make.
 As well as crucial long-distance support from my wonderful mum and friends back home.